 ABSTRACT

+1.)
 Riparian ecosystems are biophysically complex and highly diverse taxonomically, structurally and functionally.
 While many environmental factors determine the structure and function of riparian vegetation communities, hydrology is thought to be the ‘master variable’.
-Australia is the most hydrologically variable continent on the planet, and so offers a unique environment within which to test ideas about how hydrology influences diversity within vegetation communities.
+Flooding and variability in water availability are known to be key drivers of taxonomic diversity, but their influence on the functional composition of riparian vegetation communities remains largely unexplored.

+2.)
 To this end, we collected data on species abundance, quantitative plant functional traits and hydrology from 15 sites distributed across south-eastern Australia.
-This study asked two questions: 1.) is functional diversity related to frequency and magnitude of flooding disturbance, and 2.) is functional diversity related to variability in seasonal water availability within the riparian zone?
+This study asked two questions: a.) is functional diversity related to frequency and magnitude of flooding disturbance, and b.) is functional diversity related to variability in seasonal water availability within the riparian zone?

+3.)
 We were able to confirm that metrics describing both flooding disturbance and patterns of water availability exhibit strong relationships with functional diversity within riparian vegetation communities of south-eastern Australia.
-The key finding of this study is functional heterogeneity in these systems tends to be associated with variability in hydrological conditions and the intensity of rare, high magnitude flooding events, rather than average patterns of flow.
+The key finding of this study is functional diversity in these systems tends to be positively associated with variability in hydrological conditions and the intensity of rare, high magnitude flooding events, rather than average patterns of flow.

+4.)
 Our study highlights the importance of extreme flooding events and temporal patterns of water availability as determinants of diversity in riparian vegetation.
 These relationships may have significant consequences for plant communities experiencing alterations to hydrology caused by anthropogenic flow modification and the changing climate.